Health minister advises ‘social vaccines’ as coronavirus cases reach 96,000

 India has increased its testing capacity to 1,00,000 tests per day.
 At least 373 government laboratories and 152 private laboratories are functional in the country, Vardhan mentioned.

 The health minister suggested following simple measures like washing hands with soap frequently for at least twenty seconds or using alcohol based sanitizers are a must.
 Spitting in public is strictly prohibited.
-Wearing face masks, sanitize workplace, regularly touched surfaces like table tops an mitigate the spread of the virus, he said.
+Wearing face masks, sanitize workplace and regularly touched surfaces like table tops can mitigate the spread of the virus, he said.

-Harsh Vardhan encouraged people to choose virtual gathering instead of public gatherings.
-He also advised to avoid unnecessary travel and "not to visit crowded places to limit the exposure to infection."
+Harsh Vardhan also encouraged people to choose virtual gathering instead of public gatherings.
+He urged all to avoid unnecessary travel and "not to visit crowded places to limit the exposure to infection."

 "This fight can only be won with complete cooperation from everyone in the country," the health minister said.
 He also emphasised the importance of downloading the Aarogya Setu app which helps in self-assessment and provides surveillance of COVID-19 positive cases.